qognitive/qcog-python-client/docs/parameters/state.rst

 GRAD
 ----

-Using gradient descent we find our way to the optimal state.
+Using a gradient descent procedure with fixed learning rate we find our way to the optimal state.